Otis Redding: Style

 Early on, Redding copied the rock and soul style of his role model Little Richard.
 Redding was also influenced by soul musicians such as Sam Cooke, in particular, the live album Sam Cooke at the Copa, later exploring other popular genres.
 He studied the recordings of the Beatles and Bob Dylan.
-His song "Hard to Handle" has elements of rock and roll and influences of Eric Clapton and Jimi Hendrix.
+Redding's song "Hard to Handle" has elements of rock and roll and influences of Eric Clapton and Jimi Hendrix.
 Most of Redding's songs were categorized as Southern soul and Memphis soul.

-His hallmark was his raw voice and ability to convey strong emotion.
+Redding's hallmark was his raw voice and ability to convey strong emotion.
 Richie Unterberger of AllMusic noted his "hoarse, gritty vocals, brassy arrangements, an emotional way with both party tunes and aching ballads."
 In the book Rock and Roll: An Introduction, authors Michael Campbell and James Brody suggested that "Redding's singing calls to mind a fervent black preacher.
 Especially in up-tempo numbers, his singing is more than impassioned speech but less than singing with precise pitch."
 According to the book, "Redding finds a rough midpoint between impassioned oratory and conventional singing.
 His delivery overflows with emotion" in his song "I Can't Turn You Loose".
 Booker T. Jones described Redding's singing as energetic and emotional but said that his vocal range was limited, reaching neither low nor high notes.
 Peter Buckley, in The Rough Guide to Rock, describes his "gruff voice, which combined Sam Cooke's phrasing with a brawnier delivery" and later suggested he "could testify like a hell-bent preacher, croon like a tender lover or get down and dirty with a bluesy yawp".

 Redding received advice from Rufus Thomas about his clumsy stage appearance.
 Jerry Wexler said Redding "didn't know how to move", and stood still, moving only his upper body, although he acknowledged that Redding was well received by audiences for his strong message.
 Guralnick described Redding's painful vulnerability in Sweet Soul Music, as an attractive one for the audience, but not for his friends and partners.
 His early shyness was well known.